seblap86/mold_detection/README.md

 In our pursuit to address health risks associated with mycotoxins, we developed a mold detector application prototype for fruits and vegetables with Python deep learning and machine learning.
 Our application uses image recognition to identify mold on vegetables and fruits (mold / no mold detector) using a Python function.
 This can help older individuals who are more susceptible to health issues caused by moldy groceries.
 Furthermore, our application classifies the food category of the input image (fruit and vegetable classifier).
 This can be used to provide additional information on, for example, durability and proper storage practice in future versions of the application.
 The prototype is displayed on an interactive interface using Streamlit.
 With this prototype, we provide a practical approach to enhance food safety and well-being.

 ## Tech used
-We used Python (Jupyter Notebook) for most steps of the process.
+We used Python (Jupyter Notebook, Google Colab, Visual Studio Code) for most steps of the process.
 In specific, we used the following modules for the following steps:
 - Pillow, OpenCV: Image processing, webcam capture feature (yet to be integrated in application)
 - Bing Image Downloader: Image web scraping
 - Matplotlib: Image depiction
 - Scikit-Learn: Unsupervised machine learning (KMeans)
 - TensorFlow Keras: Supervised machine learning (CNNs)
-- Streamlit: Interface building
+- Streamlit: Interface building.

 ## Product prototype
 You can see screenshots of the prototype in the 'app/screenshots' folder.